 VEON Ltd: Dealing in securities

-Following this transaction, the total number of ADR/ORDs held by Kaan Terzioğlu is 900,000.
+Following this transaction, the total number of ADRs held by Erik Aas is 250,000.

 About VEON